project-sunbird/project-sunbird.github.io/pages/faqs/database_questions.md

 **Q:** Is there any seed data which gets initiated on launch of any application?

-**A:** During application launch, following table data are cached.These data needs to be refreshed on daily basis.
+**A:** During application launch, following table data are cached.
+These data needs to be refreshed on daily basis.

 - page_management
 - page_section